 In 2009, Clark began devoting his leisure time to the International LGBTQ+ Travel Association (IGLTA), serving as IGLTA French Ambassador.
 Clark was named IGLTA European Ambassador in May, 2010, and appointed to Vice President - Europe of the Association in March 2012.
 In October the same year, Clark began managing IGLTA's Global Partnership & Convention Sponsorship programs.

-Clark was also a member of the culture & tourism organizing committee for Paris2018, the 10th edition of the Gay Games, held in Paris in August, 2018.
+Clark was also a member of the culture & tourism organising committee for Paris2018, the 10th edition of the Gay Games, held in Paris in August, 2018.
+In 2021, Clark's work as a leader in LGBTQ+ tourism was recognised by the French Association, L'Autre Cercle, honouring him as an LGBT+ Role Model.
+Additionally, Clark represents IGLTA on the Belmond LGBTQ+ Advisory Board.

-A six-time participant in the California AIDS Ride, Clark regularly donates his time to non-profit organizations, including the IGLTA Foundation.
-He has served as a Committee Member of the Howard Brown Health Center in Chicago, helped organize the annual Human Rights Campaign (HRC) Gala Dinner and managed a pro-bono advertising campaign for AIDS Project Los Angeles.
+A six-time participant in the California AIDS Ride, Clark regularly donates his time to non-profit organisations, including the IGLTA Foundation.
+He has served as a Committee Member of the Howard Brown Health Center in Chicago, helped organise the annual Human Rights Campaign (HRC) Gala Dinner and managed a pro-bono advertising campaign for AIDS Project Los Angeles while at BBDO.

-In 2005, Clark served as President of Various Voices Paris, organizing the 20th anniversary edition of the European choir festival uniting more than 60 choirs and 1,500 singers representing 10 countries.
+In 2005, Clark served as President of Various Voices Paris, organising the 20th anniversary edition of the European choir festival uniting more than 60 choirs and 1,500 singers representing 10 countries.

 As a regular speaker and panel member at LGBTQ+ tourism events, Clark is often cited in gay and mainstream media.
 In addition to his activities with IGLTA, Clark has provided consulting services to LGBTQ+ travel professionals throughout Europe and the US and has served as a sales representative for a number of LGBTQ+ print and online media.

 Clark holds a Bachelor's degree in Journalism and Advertising from the William Allen White School of Journalism and Mass Communications at the University of Kansas.
-One of his favorite leisure pastimes is singing with Mélo’Men - the Paris International Gay Men’s Choir.
+One of his favorite leisure pastimes is singing with Mélo’Men - the Paris International Gay Men’s Choir, where he previously served on the choir's Board of Directors.
 He shares his life with his husband Vincent in their Paris home.